royaltm/spectrusty-tutorial/step3.md

     }
 ```

 The upside of this implementation is that we don't need to know anything about tape loading routines other than they eagerly probe the EAR IN line.
 So let's define some experimentally derived thresholds of the probing count per frame.
-If the count is above the PROBE threshold we assume the Spectrum software is waiting for the TAPE data and if it drops below the IDLE threshold we assume the TAPE data is no longer needed.
+If the count is above the PROBE threshold, we assume the Spectrum software is waiting for the TAPE data.
+And if it drops below the IDLE threshold, the TAPE data is no longer needed.

 The downside is that it may sometimes render some false-positive and false-negative results.
 But there is always plenty of room to improve this algorithm.
 The very first step would be to experiment with the threshold values.

-You may also check out [this implementation] which is a more sophisticated version of this method.
+You may also check out [this implementation] that is a more sophisticated version of this method.
 As a bonus, it can also detect if the ROM loading routine is being called and loads data instantly.

-The SAVE detection is simpler but it solely depends on the ability of the TAP writer to decode pulses.
+The SAVE detection mechanism is less complex, but it solely depends on the ability of the TAP writer to decode pulses.

-With the final touch, you may update the `info` method to show the status of the new awesome features to the user.
+As the final touch, you may update the `info` method to show the status of the new features to the user.

 ```rust
     fn info(&mut self) -> Result<String> {